Frequently Asked Questions

 Anyone based in the Virgin Islands with a purpose-driven idea or business that meets the eligibility criteria as outlined on this page.
 You can be an individual entrepreneur, a startup team, a small business, a non-profit organization, or a community group with a solution that fits the challenge themes.

-Do I need to have a registered business to apply?
+Do I need to have a TRADE LICENSE TO APPLY?

 Can a non-profit organisation apply?